waldman/puppet-pgsql/README.md

 found to be needed.

-I would like to thanks both of them for their work and for release it so I could learn, modify and use it! :)
+I would like to thanks both of them for their work and for release it so I could learn, modify and use! :)